patooworld/vsixvhax/Commands.md

 ### Haxe: Run Global Diagnostics Check

-Runs diagnostics (unused import / dead code detection) on all files in the workspace.
+Runs [Diagnostics](/vshaxe/vshaxe/wiki/Diagnostics) on all files in the workspace.

 **Known issues:** It's not obvious when a global diagnostics run has finished, since the problems view is not opened afterwards ([#38](https://github.com/vshaxe/vshaxe/issues/38)).

 ### Haxe: Toggle Code Lens

-En/disables Haxe [Code Lens](https://github.com/vshaxe/vshaxe/wiki/Code-Lens) in your [Configuration](/vshaxe/vshaxe/wiki/Configuration) by flipping the `"haxe.enableCodeLens"` setting.
+En/disables Haxe [Code Lens](/vshaxe/vshaxe/wiki/Code-Lens) in your [Configuration](/vshaxe/vshaxe/wiki/Configuration) by flipping the `"haxe.enableCodeLens"` setting.

 [[images/commands/toggle-code-lens-.gif]]